Kellye Fox |

 As long as you’re not giving out candy, make it easy for trick-or-treaters and put out a teal pumpkin to notify visitors that you have non-food treats.
 Teal Pumpkin Project is from Food Allergy Research & Education, which shows inclusion to children with severe medical conditions and food allergies.

-With this year’s Halloween candy shortage, you’re better off without all of the sugar anyway.
-Consider these Halloween candy alternatives that are both functional and fun.
+Instead of handing out sugary treats consider these Halloween candy alternatives that are both functional and fun.

 Just because you’re not buying candy doesn’t mean that you can’t take advantage of our Halloween deals.
 Sign up for KCL alerts by texting HACKS to 57299 and be the first to know about the hottest sales each day.